 There are many other factors that need to be considered before the final selection is made, such as expected duration of wear, likely skin fragility and or sensitivity of the average user and the degree of breath-ability required.
 We will ask you a number of questions to ensure we fully understand your project and the device’s technical requirements before proposing our solution.

-In many instances, combining a number of adhesives and materials will provide the best solution.
+In many instances, combining a number of medical grade adhesives and materials will provide the best solution.
 A good example of this is combining a soft silicone gel adhesive with an acrylic adhesive in a double coated tape for device, sensor and multi-layered dressing construction.

 We are highly experienced in manufacturing a wide range of products using a number of medical adhesives that we formulate.